UniversalAptronym/Locus-Server/Instructions/SSH_setup.md

 <img src="../
 Media_Repository/Pi_Imager_OS_settings_1.png" alt="Previous screen where you entered your Pi hostname" title="Previous screen where you entered your Pi hostname" width="40%"/>

 In the field for `Host Name (or IP address)`, enter your Pi hostname, followed by ".local".
 So like this `[exampleHostname].local`.
 This will take you to a mostly black window with only text saying `login as:`.
 Enter your Pi username and press Enter.
 Enter your Pi password (no text will appear, this is a normal security measure) and press Enter.
+If this works, some more text will appear and the bottom line will read `[exampleHostame].[exampleUsername]:~ $`.
+This means your computer is speaking to a machine named `exampleHostname` (this is your Pi), and you are logged in as `[exampleUsername]`.
+Additionally, the `~` means you are accessing the home directory of your Pi, and the `$` means you are a normal user.

 <img src="../Media_Repository/PuTTY_username.png" alt="PuTTY username input" title="PuTTY username input" width="30%"/> <img src="../Media_Repository/PuTTY_password.png" alt="PuTTY password input" title="PuTTY password input" width="30%"/> <img src="../Media_Repository/PuTTY_terminal_input.png" alt="PuTTY terminal input" title="PuTTY terminal input" width="30%"/>